 There is still a huge gap between what we know about sustainability and climate and how we act on an individual and collective level.
 It is clear that we need a profound change, a transformation.
 But how do we do that?
 And what exactly does transformation actually mean?
 The negative scenarios are well known, but how do I imagine a future worth living in?
 And how can I shape it actively and creatively?

-These are questions that the students of the seminar “Designing Sustainability – Transformation through Art” investigated.
+These are questions that the students of the seminar “Shaping Sustainability – Transformation through Art” investigated.
 In groups they designed projects that dealt creatively with the topics of urban agriculture, creative activism, art and new ways of thinking, architecture, mobility, urban planning and nutrition.

 In the podcast you can hear how they imagine a sustainable future and what are their ideas to actively contribute to that future with creative yet concrete projects.
 Check out the blog and enjoy listining!